-tp-1 = L-1 (1 – X) + G-1 X (5)
+tp-1 = L-1 (1 – X) + G-1 X (7)

-Where X is the quality.
+Where X is the quality (weight fraction of vapor in a vapor-liquid mixture) and μL, G are the viscosities of the respective liquid phase and gas phases.

 For stratified flow, once the pressure drop, the total porosity, and both volumetric flow rates are known, the gas volume fraction in active (i.e., not stagnant) flow can be computed by setting equal the Ergun equations (or similar equations for P) for both phases.
 One can then predict the P /L. No matter the type of flow both phases must have equal pressure drops, because they are in parallel.
-The mass balance relates the two phase velocity to the interstitial phase velocities:
+The mass balance relates the two phase velocity to the actual phase velocities:

-Utp = UL (1 - ) + UG () = G [ (1 – X)/L + X/G] (6)
+Utp = UL (1 - ) + UG () = G [ (1 – X)/L + X/G] (9)

 The gas flow’s effect on the liquid is both to reduce its effective cross sectional area and to provide a nearly zero-shear interface.
 The liquid flow’s effect on the gas is also to reduce its effective cross sectional area.
-Therefore two-phase flow pressure drops can exceed P’s calculated simply on the basis of measuring or calculating and applying a packed bed P equation (using instead of ).
+Therefore actual two-phase flow pressure drops typically exceed P’s calculated simply on the basis of measuring or calculating and applying a packed bed P equation (using instead of ).

 Procedure:

-1. The Permeameter is primarily operated through the Honeywell (distributed control system) Experion interface.
+1. The apparatus is primarily operated through the distributed control system interface.
 A Perm P&ID schematic appears and opening / closing automated valves is point and click.

 2. To establish water flow to either bed #4 or #5, open the inlet and exit valves to the bed being tested and the water supply solenoid.
 Use the flow controller to start water flowing through the bed, raising it gradually.
+Good starting points are 400 mL/min for bed #4 and 500 mL/min for bed #5.
 Monitor the differential pressure across the beds.
-Vary the flow over the entire possible range.
+Vary the flow to cover the entire possible range of the DP transmitter.

 3. Power up the spectrometer equipment and establish communication with the control console.
 Spectrometer procedures are detailed in the operating manual (SpectraSuite).
-Calibrate the spectrometer using the fluorescent dye standards provided.
-The spectrometer fiber optic probe can be inserted directly into the bottles.
+The calibration of the spectrometer for the fluorescent dye standards will be provided.

-4. Perform tracer tests on beds #4 and #5 using the dye, at a single average flow rate for each bed.
-This may involve some trial and error to get the dye concentration in a correct range such that the outlet dye concentrations do not saturate the spectrometer.
-Insert the probe into the sample point.
-Change injection valve status from “Running” to “Charging.” sample into injection valve.
-Inject sample - change status to “Running”.
-Clean out the injection chamberchanging status back to “Charging.”
-Detach and load the syringe with water, then inject the water into the chamber.
-When the injected sample has completely exited the bed, change back to “Running” and let the water flow through the valve for 10-15 min at a high flow rate.
+4. Perform one tracer test each on beds #4 and 5 using 50 ppm dye in DI water as the tracer, at a single average flow rate for each bed.
+Insert the spectrometer probe into the probe sample point (Fig. 1).
+At the PERM interface, change injection valve status from “Running” to “Charging.”
+Inject the tracer using the syringe provided into the sample valve.
+Change status to “Running”.
+Clean out the injection chamber of the sample valve by changing its status back to “Charging”, detaching (it screws off) and loading the syringe with water, then injecting at least 100 mL of water into the valve.
+When the injected sample has completely exited the bed (spectrometer absorbance returns to base line), change the valve state back to “Running” and let the water flow through the valve for 10-15 min at a high flow rate before using it again.

-Conducting Two-Phase Flow Experiments:
+Conducting Two-Phase Flow Pressure Drop Experiments:

 Be sure that the water valves to the beds are closed.
 Be sure that the inlet and exit valves to bed #5 are open.
 Be sure the drain valve is open.
 Be sure the manual valve for the air to the beds is closed.